A Paradigm of Peace

 The nN and nN- comprise eigennumbers, solutions to the time independent free-particle wavefunction of arbitrary phase,

-and the nN- ↔ 1/nN for nonzero nN- and nN. gμν[r±δr] fluctuates discretely in real space from gμν to gμν[2r], whereas the vectors xμ and xν vary continuously.
+and the nN- ↔ 1/nN for nonzero nN- and nN.
+The tensor gμν[r±Δr] fluctuates discretely in real space from gμν to gμν[2r], whereas the vectors xμ and xν vary continuously.
 The metric gμν refers to counteracting radial spacetime vectors (as on an asymptotically "naked" and extreme charged nonrotating black hole).
-That of gμν[2r] refers to maximally reinforcing radial spacetime vectors (as toward the equator of an extreme Kerr geometry).
+That of gμν[2r] refers to maximally reinforcing radial spacetime vectors (as toward the equator of an extreme charged Kerr geometry).

-Through the Higgs mechanism's spontaneous symmetry breaking, particles decay from the false vacuum into the true vacuum with the acquisition of mass.
+Through the Higgs mechanism's spontaneous symmetry breaking, particles decay from the false vacuum into our true vacuum with the acquisition of mass.
 Real (true) and virtual (false) spacetimes can justify the dilution of the vacuum energy ~10122 fold from the predicted Planck density to the empirical critical universal density.
-The linear black hole mass density, c2/G=1028g/cm, moderates spacetime geometry from the foaming Planck region to the outwardly accelerating dark energy.
+The linear black hole mass density, c2/G=1.5 x 1028g/cm, moderates spacetime geometry from the foaming Planck region through the outwardly accelerating dark energy.
+Dark energy would arise from the superluminal remnant of big bang gravitation translated through extradimensional branes.

 Spacetime bounded by concentric event horizons can repeat reciprocally.
-Such transforms as [L*, RH] ↔ [RH, L*] alter sign and magnitude.
-There three compactified (embedded) dimensions of L* ≥ r ≥ (L*)2/RH themselves directly embed two further compactified dimensions of (L*)2/RH ≥ r ≥ (L*)3/(RH)2 which directly embed even further one dimension of (L*)3/(RH)2 ≥ r ≥ (L*)4/(RH)3.
-Four+three+two+one=ten dimensions of holographic space(time) have greater symmetry than those of current string theory, with its four spacetime dimensions and six compactified dimensions.
+Such transforms as [L*, RH] ↔ [RH, L*] alter geometrodynamic sign and magnitude over four extradimensional spacetime dimensions.
+There three compactified (embedded) dimensions directly embed two further compactified dimensions, which directly embed even more one dimension, itself projected onto a gravitational singularity.
+4+3+2+1+0=10 dimensions of holographic space(time) have greater symmetry than those of current string theory, with its four outer dimensions and six compactified dimensions.
+The 0th dimension may represent the "0bserver."

-Sequence of measurement, more appropriately than objectivity alone, provides a fundamental physical standard for assessing change in quantum cosmology.
+Sequence of measurement, more exacting than objectivity alone, provides a fundamental physical standard for assessing change in quantum cosmology.
 Quantum mechanics retains its space/time dichotomy and relativity its spacetime unity, with sequencing inherent to the dynamical changes in both.
 There are two states of change: measurement, and statistical continuity between measurements.
 Action eigenvalues represent the possible sequential permutations -- Planck steps, (nN)1/2L*/RH -- that observation's action follows.
-Successive compatible [complementary] measurements define null (0) [unit (±h)] eigenvalues.
-These quantum numbers order time-independently overall, obeying a random walk statistic.
+Null (0) [unit (±h)] eigenvalues define successive compatible [complementary] measurements.
+Each quantum number orders time-independently overall, obeying a random walk statistic.
 It is indeed possible for retrograde, sequential action.
 A partial history of Planck steps lost to statistics represents the underdetermination within quantum mechanics.

-The dual metrics (modified by the action-equivalent radii of curvature) symmetrize isotropic to the Planck and Hubble surfaces, correlating their conventional and inverted spacetimes.
-The solutions to cosmological constant, isotropy, flatness, magnetic monopole, horizon and dark flow problems -- tentatively addressed by the inflationary model -- may otherwise arise from the bivalent spacetimes, aboriginally radiating apart from a common, correspondent and singular geometrodynamic shell of radius L*.
-Submicroscopic, reciprocal and virtual geodesics represent interiorly those macroscopic, proportional and real exteriorly.
-Both inflation and inversion entangle the submicroscopic with the macroscopic, and which can be applicable to most inflationary solutions.
-In brief, the quantum cosmos could reflect inwardly those phenomena which dark mass-energy would claim outwardly.
+The dual metrics (modified by the action-equivalent radii of curvature) symmetrize isotropically onto the Planck and Hubble surfaces, correlating their inverse and conventional ("inside-out") spacetimes.
+The solutions to cosmological constant, isotropy, flatness, magnetic monopole, horizon and dark flow problems -- tentatively addressed by the inflationary model -- may otherwise arise from the bivalent spacetimes, aboriginally radiating apart from a common, correspondent and singular geometrodynamic shell.
+Nets of submicroscopic, reciprocal and virtual geodesics represent interiorly those which are macroscopic, proportional and real exteriorly.
+Inversion, like inflation, entangles the minute with the colossal.

 |Matters of Gravity|